otammato/6_ELK_monitoring_NodeJS_logs/README.md

 #### **Server Activities**:
    - Be it starting up, or any supplier-related activity like viewing, adding, or deleting, everything gets its own log entry.

-The solution maintains a detailed diary (logs) of everything that happens, ensuring transparency and traceability.
 </details>

 Further processing and vizualisation of the emitted logs implemented on the ELK stack (Elastic search, Logstash, Kibana).
 It is a popular set of tools for searching, analyzing, and visualizing data in real-time.
 Over the years, the stack has grown to include Beats and is sometimes referred to as the Elastic Stack, but ELK remains a popular term.